This is it… This is everything that I use or have used to build my business!

 – this is where I buy my domain names, I’m a bit of a domain hoarder when I think of a great name I will buy it even if I don’t know what to do with it yet!
 I recommend getting the WHOIS protection too for your privacy.
 It is also recommended to keep your domain and hosting separate.

 – Part spreadsheet, part database Airtable is used to organise your work, projects, members or client lists, calendars etc.

 It is super flexible and integrates with all the big players.

 Camera – Pentax K-50

 DSLR and yes, it really is bright pink!
 I do use my iphone camera a lot too, mainly because the Pentax is bulky and I am never without my phone.
 I decided on the Pentax because I owned an SLR Pentax so I already know my way around it, we also used Pentax at college so it’s the camera I feel most comfortable with.

 Techie stuff for doing biz on the go!
 I use an iphone 6

 which is invaluable when I’m travelling.
 It allows me to have my business running smoothly even if I spend 6 weeks in the UK.
 For the day to day stuff I have just upgraded to a new iMac

 .
 What can I say, I have always been a Mac girl, I have never owned a PC and if you want to see me throw a tantrum, ask me to do something on Word!

 Samson Meteor Mic USB Studio Microphone (Chrome) – Love this mic, the legs fold up and it comes in a bag so it’s easy to take with you.
-The sound quality is great, much better than using the headphones from my iphone!
+The sound quality is great if you have a quite spot to record from.
 You can also screw in a tripod if you don’t want to use it at desk top level.